laravel/docs/scout.md

     $orders = Order::search('Star Trek')->where('user_id', 1)->get();

-You may also use the `whereIn` method to limit results against a given set of values:
+You may use the `whereIn` method to constrain results against a given set of values:

     $orders = Order::search('Star Trek')->whereIn(
         'status', ['paid', 'open']